madec-project/ezmaster/README.md

 $ castor-admin [/path/to/instances/]
 ```

-or you can manually start the admin and all the instances with:
+and you can manually start all the instances with:

 ```bash
 $ pm2 startOrRestart /path/to/instances.json